 Throughout most of human history battle and conquest were associated with glory.
-This image died in the mud during the First World War.
-The world came to regard the pursuit of war -- except in self-defense -- as condemnable.
-One - minor- manifestation of the modern outlook is that most 'ministries of war' are now named 'ministries of defense'- regardless of what they are up to.
+This image died in the mud during World War I. The world came to regard the pursuit of war-except in self-defence-as condemnable.
+One minor-manifestation of the modern outlook is that most 'ministries of war' are now named 'ministries of defence'-regardless of what they are up to.

 The UN Charter reflects the new way of thinking.
 It talks about the 'scourge of war' and it both outlaws the threat or use of force and creates machinery to deal with aggression.
-It assumes that most states have military forces for individual or collective self-defense, but articles envisaging disarmament show awareness that excessive national armed forces may pose dangers to peace.
+It assumes that most states have military forces for individual or collective self-defence, but articles envisaging disarmament show awareness that excessive national armed forces may pose dangers to peace.

 What is 'excessive' is left to member states to decide and, if possible, agree on in negotiations about disarmament.
-Most people and governments might agree that the current global quantity of 15.000+ nuclear weapons and the current global level of annual military expenditures of some 1.700 billion dollars are tragically excessive.
+Most people and governments might agree that the current global quantity of over 15 000 nuclear weapons and the current global level of annual military expenditures of some \$1700 billion US dollars are tragically excessive.
 Yet, arms races are what much of the world is currently engaged in.
 Even heaven is not left in peace.
 Outer space is already 'a war fighting domain' filled with satellites and many can be mobilized for war.
-Low level cyber war is already here.
-Nuclear weapons, star-wars and missile shields are again in focus.
+Low-level cyberwar is already here.
+Nuclear weapons, star wars and missile shields are again in focus.